KrisCheng/HackerPractice/README.md

 # HackerPractice

-this is a code snippet set which comes from my daily practice(focus on the basic domain usage).
+this is a code snippet sets which come from my daily practice(focus on the basic domain usage).

 ## TodoList